 Licensure and Field Placement Requirements

 To be eligible for a provisional teaching license in Arkansas, students enrolled in the program must meet the following criteria:

-- Continually be taking classes in their program of study.
+- Continually take classes in their program of study

 - Complete the application for the provisional license.

-Students who do not meet the above criteria must complete traditional field placements and an internship in a cooperating teacher’s classroom during normal school hours, Monday through Friday 7:30am-4:30pm, during the K-12 school year (normally August through May).
+Students who do not meet the above criteria must complete traditional field placements and an internship in a cooperating teacher’s classroom during normal school hours.

 - Cumulative GPA of at least 3.0 on an approved program of study

 - Successful completion and defense of an exit portfolio